 In Spanish we can emphasise the progression of an action in different tenses by using:

-Ir [conjugated] + gerund of second verb [-ing form]
+Ir [conjugated] + present participle of second verb [-ing form]

 By using this structure we stress the progression of the action, which is expressed by the second verb.
 It has the nuance of "doing something bit by bit".
 In English it is generally translated into the progressive tense, i.e. am doing/was doing/will be doing, have been doing, and in some cases into "go on doing something " or "get on with doing something".